wildmic/Forest-Fire-SOC/project_proposal.md

 Self Organized Criticality (SOC) is the study of Cooperative critical phenomenon (which is a combination of above 2 ideas).
 A Self Organized Critical state is characterized by the following 2 properties:
 <br>(1) The system evolves to the state without detailed specification of the intial conditions (self organized).
 It implies that critical state is an attractor of the dynamics. <br>
 (2) The critical state is robust with respect to variations of parameters and the presence of quenched randomness.<br>
+Note that the critical state usually is not an equilibrium state in a traditional sense.

 The behaviour of systems at the self organized critical points is characterized by a number of critical exponents.
 In simple terms, the dynamics of a critical state has a specific temporal fingerprint: the power spectrum scales as inverse of frequency.
 Another signature of criticality is spatial self symmetry (e.g. self similar fractal structures)